 The Women’s Fertility Rites Songline and Teaching Place, the carving of ‘The Woman of High Degree’, the Sacred linear stone arrangement, the Junction of the 3 Creeks, the figure of Durramulan … the sacred archaeology of this entire area must be preserved, and its Black History acknowledged and respected.

 What You Can Do…

 To voice your opinion on the proposed mining development and help protect this important ancient ceremonial women’s site, please contact the NSW Premier and the Ministers for Heritage/Environment, Planning, Aboriginal Affairs and Natural Resources:

 (Contact details updated 18th May 2014 – Editor)

 (02) 9228 5239

 NSW Minister for the Environment, Heritage, and Central Coast.
 Assistant Minister for Planning

 NSW Minister for Aboriginal Affairs

 Black Fella White Fella Dreaming

-White Fella and Co-Founder of Wake Up World
+White Fella and Contributing writer for Wake Up World